ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 👫 2 vs. 2 .vs 2
 This minigame was an exciting mode to implement.
 It creates three teams of two with random players and puts them in a match together.
-The three teams will start on the left, middle, and right sides.
+The teams will start on the left, middle, and right sides.
 The game will clearly label each pair in-game with green, blue, or red arrows above their heads.
 The last team standing wins 250 Bells and some in-game experience.

 <br><br>
 ### 💪 Juggernaut